scott2291/GORKY-Final-Project/README.md

 mkdir -p results
 ```

-1. Download files and transfer them to the `data` directory
+### Download files and transfer them to the `data` directory

-EA03058 FASTQ files are sourced from the 150 tomato resequencing project.
-The LA1416 FASTQ files are sourced from the
+The *EA03058* FASTQ files are sourced from the **150 tomato resequencing project** and will be downloaded through the following code block

 ```bash
 # Make fastq subdirectory

 mkdir -p data/fastq